-TILOS was originally developed with 2 major road building companies in Germany to provide a comprehensive planning tool not only for major road projects, but also for small and medium size projects.
+TILOS software was originally developed with 2 major road building companies in Germany to provide a comprehensive planning tool not only for major road projects, but also for small and medium size projects.

 Road construction is characterized by repeating the same type of work in different locations.
 In the TILOS task library, all company specific activities can be created and modified on demand if required.
 Creating new activities on the plan is as simple as selecting the appropriate task template and drawing the task at the new location.
 TILOS calculates the quantities using simple the length of the tasks, or in the advanced mode, uses a profile that specifies the quantities along the location for the activity.
 The description, color and shape are automatically set by the task template.

-Enhanced features, such as bulk creation of the tasks at different locations reduces the planning time to a minimum.
+Enhanced software features, such as bulk creation of the tasks at different locations reduces the planning time to a minimum.

 Road repair while maintaining traffic flow

 Planning road repair and widening projects need more care as at any time, the traffic needs to be kept running.
 Some of the lanes are blocked while traffic is re-directed to other lanes.
 The project needs to be divided into different phases.

 The orange section is under construction, where no traffic is allowed; violet and green show traffic moving in both directions.
 For each state, a separate plan is done for the construction work.

 The complete plan shows the work for phase 2, where multiple crews are doing the same work in different locations to minimize the impact on traffic flow.
 In the final phase, the plan shows the paving crews moving from left to right.

 In the following sample TILOS road construction software is used to generate the master program for a new highway project in combination with other planning systems.
 The linear part of the project, such as clearing, earth movement and road surfacing, are planned using TILOS directly.